microsoft/msphpsql/buildscripts/README.md

 You must first be able to build PHP source without including our PHP extensions.
 For help with building PHP 7.0* or PHP 7.1* in Windows, see the [official PHP website](https://wiki.php.net/internals/windows/stepbystepbuild).
 For PHP 7.2 or above, visit [PHP SDK page](https://github.com/OSTC/php-sdk-binary-tools) for new instructions.

 The Microsoft Drivers for PHP for SQL Server have been compiled and tested with PHP 7.2+ using Visual Studio 2017 and PHP 8.0 previews using Visual Studio 2019.
 The drivers for Windows that are published for each release (including previews) are digitally signed.
-You are recommended to sign the binaries you have compiled locally for your own development or testing purposes, using tools like Authenticode, for example.
-It verifies the publisher's identity and prevents malicious actors from posing as legit developers.
+You are recommended to sign the binaries you have compiled locally for your own development or testing purposes, using tools like Authenticode.
+It verifies the publisher's identity and prevents malicious actors from posing as legitimate developers.

 ### Manually building from source